lj020326/ansible-datacenter/docs/ansible-group-priority/README.md

 In conclusion, from the testing done, the variable merge path behavior is consistent when using ansible_group_priority with child groups with 1 exception noted.

-The exception occurs when using ansible group_by and key child groups with the YAML inventory.
+The exception occurs when using ansible group_by and key child groups with the YAML inventory noted in [Example 6](#Example-06).

-If the use case involving ansible group_by and key child groups is desired, then it is best to use the INI inventory and avoid using the YAML inventory plugin for those specific cases.
+If the use case involving ansible group_by and key child groups is desired and/or essential to your group variable method of use, then it is essential to use the INI inventory and avoid using the YAML inventory plugin for those specific cases until the inconsistent behavior is resolved by the ansible dev team.

 ## References